-Trump: North Korea blowing up test sites, 'total denuclearization...has already started'
+Trump: North Korea blowing up test sites, 'total denuclearization ... has already started'

 “And the big thing is it will be a total denuclearization, which has already started taking place.”

+It was not immediately clear which North Korean test sites Trump was referring to.

-Asked on Wednesday whether North Korea has done anything toward denuclearization since a landmark summit between Trump and North Korean leader Kim Jong Un on June 12, U.S. Defense Secretary Jim Mattis told reporters:
+Asked on Wednesday whether North Korea has done anything toward denuclearization since a landmark summit between Trump and North Korean leader Kim Jong Un in Singapore on June 12, U.S. Defense Secretary Jim Mattis told reporters:

 “No, I’m not aware of that.
 I mean, obviously, it’s the very front end of a process.
 The detailed negotiations have not begun.
 I wouldn’t expect that at this point.”

-Mattis was sat next to Trump at Thursday’s Cabinet meeting.
+Mattis sat next to Trump at Thursday’s Cabinet meeting.

+The Pentagon did not immediately respond to a request for comment on Trump’s latest remarks.

-The U.S.-based North Korea monitoring group 38 North said in an analysis at the end of last week there had been no sign of any activity toward dismantling Sohae or any other missile test site.
+The U.S.-based North Korea monitoring group 38 North said in an analysis at the end of last week there had been no sign of any activity toward dismantling of any missile test site.

 Trump, who has been leading an international drive to press North Korea to abandon development of nuclear missiles capable of reaching the United States, told reporters after the June 12 summit that Kim had pledged to dismantle one of his missile installations.